Many everyday items may contribute to poor indoor air quality in your Daytona Beach home.

 - Substances in [carpeting, furniture and drapes that let off fumes

 - Cleaning supplies

 - Air fresheners and candles

-Though they are usually more efficient, newer homes don’t ventilate the way older houses do.
-Snug weather stripping and storm doors keep interior air in and outside air out.
-This offers more energy savings, but the limited exchange of outdoor and indoor air can cause particles increasing inside your home.
+Though they are usually more efficient, newer homes don’t ventilate the way older residences do.
+Secure weather stripping and storm doors keep interior air in and outside air out.
+This gives more energy savings, but the limited exchange of outdoor and indoor air can cause particles accumulating inside your home.

 In these circumstances, a whole-house ventilation system is suggested.
-Ventilation systems exchange dirty interior air for more breathable exterior air without sacrificing energy savings.
+Ventilation systems exchange contaminated interior air for more breathable outside air without sacrificing energy savings.